-True, he replied; and I will add that the best and most perfectly unjust state will be most likely to do so.
+True, he replied; and I will add the best and perfectly unjust state will be most likely to do so.

-I know, I said, that such was your position; but what I would further consider is, whether this power which is possessed by the superior state can exist or be exercised without justice or only with justice.
+I know, I said, that such was your position; but what I would further consider is, whether this power which is possessed by the superior state can exist or be exercised without justice.

-If you are right in your view, and justice is wisdom, then only with justice; but if I am right, then without justice.
+If you are right in you view, and justice is wisdom, then only with justice; but if I am right, then without justice.